East Yorkshire is committed to protecting and respecting your privacy when you use our services.

 If we don’t respond to within 30 days of your request or you are not happy with our response you can lodge a complaint with the Information Commissioner Office or issue legal proceedings against us.

 We also have a complaints policy.
 If you are not happy with the way in which we deal with your data or have dealt with a rights request, then please us know.
-Our Area Director is the first point of contact for dealing with Rights Requests and complaints and they are assisted by our Customer Services Manager.
+Our Data Protection Managers are the first point of contact for dealing with Rights Requests and complaints and they are assisted by Customer Services.
+If you are not satisfied with the way in which they have handled your complaint or rights request then you can contact the Group Data Protection Officer , at The Go-Ahead Group plc, 4 Matthew Parker Street, London, SW1H 9HQ or by email to email@example.com.

 Information Commissioner's Office